CLASSES & COACHING

 An approach to mindfulness meditation here in 2022 wouldn’t be mindful without incorporating awareness of oppression and trauma, fundamentally, at the root.
 As a working class, queer, non-binary, neurodivergent, IPV trauma survivor myself, my practice and coaching fosters a supportive space to assist folks of all identities and situations to cultivate wisdom & compassion techniques for healing and recovery.
 I am a firm believer that none of us heal and recover alone, and that by facilitating a trauma-sensitive, rawthentic, “awkward, brave and kind” (Brené Brown) community space, the ripples of our shared support can reach lands across distant shores, weaving a tapestry of interconnected BEings, each on their own unique journey of daily awakening.
 Mindfulness meditation assists us in cultivating a resonant relationship with our own body and nervous system.
-The training I am receiving, which is based in 2600 year-old Buddhist philosophy, is also backed by the last 25 or so years of modern neuroscience.
-My teaching and coaching style is a secular approach that blends scientific understanding with an artfully poetic and encouraging packaging.
+The training I have received, which is based in 2600 year-old Buddhist philosophy, is also backed by the last 25 or so years of modern neuroscience.
+My teaching and coaching style is a sacred and secular approach that blends scientific understanding with an artfully poetic and encouraging packaging.
 I am an “Artistic Mystic” after all…

 Please read below to better understand my mission, vision, goals, values and accountability statement to support diversity, equity, inclusion and accessibility in my mindfulness meditation offerings.